Politics1

 Independent American PartyINDEPENDENT AMERICAN PARTY - The small Independent American Party has existed for years in several Western states, with an ideology grounded in conservative Mormon political beliefs.
 In fact, the party's name is derived from an 1844 Mormon prophesy by Mosiah Hancock.
 Converting the unaffiliated IAP state party organizations -- united by a common Christian conservative ideology (similar to the Constitution Party) -- into a national IAP organization was an effort started in 1998 by members of Utah IAP.
 The Idaho IAP and Nevada IAP subsequently affiliated with the fledgling US-IAP in 1998.
 Since then, the party has established small chapters in some other states, but shows no real signs of any real growth.
 The bulk of the IAP activities remain concentrated in Utah, Nevada and Oregon.
 The various IAP state parties endorsed Constitution Party nominee Howard Phillips for President in 1996 and 2000.
 In December 2000, the IAP's national chairman issued a statement noting third parties in general registered a "dismal" performance in the Presidential election -- and questioned the IAP's future participation in Presidential campaigns.
 Instead, he suggested that the IAP limit itself to congressional, state and local races in the future.
 The party routinely fields numerous candidates each election year in Utah and Nevada.
 Army veteran and frequent candidate Kyle Koptike was the IAP presidential nominee in 2020 (26th place - 815 votes).

 PARTY FOR SOCIALISM AND LIBERATION - The Party of Socialism & Liberation (PSL) is alternatately called "a revolutionary Marxist party" created "to be a vehicle for the multinational working class in the struggle for socialism ...
 Only a multinational party can create the unity necessary to defeat the most powerful capitalist class the world has ever seen ...
 We aim for revolution in the United States ...
 We want a revolution; and, we work hard to make it happen."
 Additionally, the PSL explains that "the most crucial requirement for [PSL] membership is the dedication to undertake this most important and most necessary of all tasks: building a new revolutionary workers party in the heart of world imperialism."
 The PSL was founded in 2006 by a breakaway faction of the communist revolutionary wing of the Workers World Party.
 The PSL espouses a pro-Cuba/pro-China view, and the iconic Che Guevarra's call for continual world revolution against capitalism.
 The PSL fielded its first candidates in 2008: a Presidential ticket and Congressional candidates.
 Longtime Marxist revolutionary and perennial candidate Gloria LaRiva was again the PSL presidential nominee in 2020 (6th place - 86,000 votes), marking her 8th time on a presidential ticket.
+PSL organizer and theologian Claudia De la Cruz is the party's 2024 presidential nominee.
 The PSL also sponsors and/or directs numerous popular front groups including International Action Center, Congress of Resistance, ANSWER Coalition, Breaking The Chains, and many others.
 The party's offiical newspaper is Liberation and the PSL's campaign website is VotePSL.org.

 PIRATE PARTY - The US Pirate PartyUS Pirate Party is the US affiliate of the European-based Pirate Parties International umbrella group, a global movement founded in 2006 with affiliates active in nearly 70 nations.
 The USPP was founded the same year.
 The various Pirate parties support protection of privacy and civil liberties, reform of copyright laws to reflect open source and free culture values, government transparency, rolling back corporate personhood and corporate welfare, and egalitarianism and meritocracy based on the hacker ethic.
 "We support the legalization of sharing movies, music and other art online, so our opponents would call us the Pirate Party anyway.
 We feel it’s better to reclaim that name.
 Historically, pirate ships had a tradition of egalitarian radical democracy, and provided a refuge for social outcasts and escaped slaves from a society unfriendly to them.
 We’re anti-establishment, so pirates declaring mutiny seems like a good metaphor for us.
 We believe politics and activism can have a sense of humor while still being dead serious," they playfully explain.
 The USPP began fielding a handful of political candidates in 2012, but very little ballot activity since then.
 The USPP has chapters in a few states.

 REFORM PARTY - Once a rapidly growing and populist third party, the Reform Party first shifted far to the right during 1999-2002, before imploding due to factional in-fighting.
 After the shift, it quickly experienced massive waves of conservative defections away into other right-wing parties in 2002, before withering into an insignificant shadow of its former glory years.
 First, some history: after running as an Independent in 1992, Reform Party - 1996 billionaire Texas businessman Ross Perot founded the Reform Party in 1995 as his vehicle for converting his independent movement into a permanent political party.
 In 1996, Perot ran as the Reform Party's presidential nominee (8,085,000 votes - 8%).
 The party originally reflected Perot's center-conservative fiscal policies, while avoiding taking any official positions on social issues.
 The RP was plagued by a lengthy period of nasty ideological battles in 1998-2000 involving three main rival groups: the "Old Guard" Perot faction, the more libertarian Jesse Ventura faction, and the social conservative Pat Buchanan faction.
 Donald Trump even briefly and unsuccessfully sought the party's 2000 presidential nomination.
 After several nasty and public battles, the Ventura faction quit the RP in 2000, and the old Perot faction lost control of the party in court to the Buchanan faction.
 That gave the Buchanan faction control of the party's $12.6 million in 2000 federal matching funds.
 The party made a hard ideological shift to the right, mirroring Buchnan's paleocon politics.
 As the 2000 nominee, Buchanan was on the ballot in 49 states, captured 449,000 votes (4th place - 0.4%), and later told reporters his foray into third party politics was likely a mistake.
 In 2002, the party splintered further, losing most of its conservative activists to other right-wing third parties.
 The RP was just about bankrupt by late 2004, having less than $50 remaining in its bank account.
 The party last fielded a national ticket in 2016 (8th place - 33,097 votes).
-A few isolated state Reform Party entities remain active, fielding random scandidates from time to time - although some are now affiliates of the national Alliance Party.
+A few isolated state Reform Party entities remain marginally active, fielding random scandidates from time to time - although some are now affiliates of the national Alliance Party.

 SOCIALIST PARTY USA - The SPUSA are true democratic socialists -- advocating left-wing electoral change versus militant revolutionary change.
 Many of the SP members could easily be members Eugene Debs for Presidentof the left-wing faction of the Democratic Party.
 Unlike most of the other political parties on this page with "Socialist" in their names, the SP has always been staunchly anti-communist.
 The original Socialist Party USA was founded by labor union leader, ex-Democratic elected official and pacifist Eugene V. Debs in 1900, the SP was once a mighty national third party.
 Debs himself was the SP nominee for president five times between 1900 and 1920.
 Debs received over 900,000 votes (6%) in 1912 -- the SP's best showing ever.
 Former minister and journalist Norman Thomas was the SP Presidential nominee 6 times between 1928 and 1948 -- his best showing being 883,000 votes (2.2%) in 1932.
 The SP also elected congressmen, mayors and other officials throughout the 20th Century (largely during the 1910s through 1950s).
 The party withered and splintered so much that, by the last 1972, it barely existed.
 The Democratic Socialists of American and the Social Democrats USA -- both linked above -- are the other splinter groups from the original Debs/Thomas SP entity.
 Activists from the old SP reconstituted the party in 1976 and began to again field SPUSA national tickets for the first time in over two decades.
 They also field a small number of state/local candidates each cycle.
 In 2020, SPUSA co-nominated Green Party presidential nominee Howie Hawkins.
 But, in 2024, they are back to fielding their own candidate: college professor and longtime SPUSA activist Bill Stodden is their presidential nominee.
 SPUSA's youth wing -- the Young People's Socialist League -- has been in existence since the early 1900s.
 Other SPUSA sites: Socialist National Committee / VoteSocialist.org (campaigns/candidates) and The Socialist (newsletter).